-This condition often goes together with another called osteomyelitis, which involves infection of bone or bone marrow.
-Discitis is one of several kinds of spinal infection and inflammation.
-The spine’s surrounding tissue, joints, and vertebrae can also become irritated and inflamed.
+Discitis is one of several kinds of spinal inflammation.
+Your spine’s surrounding tissues, joints, and vertebrae can also become irritated and inflamed.

-If you are suffering from discitis, you will probably have significant pain in part of your spine.
-The lower and upper back are often affected.
-Other symptoms may include:
+If you have discitis, you’ll likely have significant pain in part of your spine.
+Your lower and upper back may be affected.
+Other symptoms can include:

 - abdominal pain or discomfort

-In some cases, a doctor may order a biopsy of spinal tissue to get a sample and learn more about discitis and related issues.
+In some cases, your doctor may order a biopsy of your spinal tissue to collect a sample for analysis.
+This can help them develop their diagnosis.

 - bed rest

-In some cases of discitis, especially in adults, a doctor may recommend more invasive treatments.
-Sometimes, surgery is necessary to resolve problems stemming from discitis and osteomyelitis.
-Doctors may need to reconstruct areas of the spine for healthy function and mobility.
+In some cases of discitis, your doctor may recommend more invasive treatments.
+In rare cases, you may need surgery to resolve problems stemming from discitis and osteomyelitis.
+Your doctor may need to reconstruct areas of your spine to improve its function and your mobility.